Governance and the Sustainable Development Goals

 Doctoral students will be asked to connect their own research projects to the themes of the course and to bring in their perspectives on the 2030 Agenda from different disciplinary backgrounds.

-Full syllabus and course schedule can be found below.
+Syllabus and a litterature list can be found below.

 Eligibility and selection